juce-framework/JUCE/docs/JUCE Module Format.md

 - Linux
   - libs/Linux/{arch}, where {arch} is the architecture you are targeting with the compiler.
 Some common examples of {arch} are "x86_64", "i386" and "armv6".

-- MinGW
-  - libs/MinGW/{arch}, where {arch} can take the same values as Linux.

 - iOS
   - libs/iOS - to support multiple architectures, you may place libraries built as universal